WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 Standing before him as captain, his presence acknowledging his courage, was the most Oliver would accept.

 SCVsUnion did not say the orders.
 Oliver knew what to do.
+&nbsp;

 Their assault on the enemy ship began the moment Oliver breached the enemy teleporter.
 He closed his facemask and switched on his suit's internal recirculating air, dropping a grenade of poison gas in the room.